bostonaholic/til/clojure/thread_vs_doto.md

 #<Atom@3cdb26ad: 9>
 ```

-:bulb: In summary, use `doto` for side effects and mutable objects.
+💡 In summary, use `doto` for side effects and mutable objects.

-:tada: Happy coding!
+🎉 Happy coding!